Meet Beth. Beth is a grandma.

 Today, Pink Adventure Tours is owned by Hershcend Family Entertainment, the operating partner at Dolly Parton’s theme park, Dollywood.

-Pink Jeep Tours currently offers five different tours.
+Pink Jeep Tours currently offers five different tours and one Christmas tour.

-Some come with the 4×4 adventure, but some do not for those who want a peaceful tour.
+While some come with the 4×4 adventure, some do not for folks who want a peaceful tour.
 With so many choices, it is easy to find the right tour for you.

 - Valleys & Views Smoky Mountains Tour (2 hours, 30 minutes)